Tour-Atlas/Documentation/Get_Tour_Summaries.md

 [Go Touring API](GoTouringAPI.md)

-# Search for Tours
+# Get Tour Summarys
-This API will return a list of tours that match the search parameter.
-The tour information returned is very basic and allows for a level of sorting and filtering.
+This API will return a list of summary tour details for the provided arrray of tourid's.
+The tour information returned is basic is used to fill a results page of the search.

 ## URL
 https://\<your base URL\>/api

 ## Header parameters
-**function**: 6
+**function**: 7

-**start_location**: One of the starting locations from the locations API.
-Text i.e Alice Springs

-**travel_type**: One of the travel types from the API . i.e 0 = All types.

-**SearchText**: Text used for the search.
-If the words are surrounded by double quotes the search is a phase search i.e. Lakes or "Salt Lakes"

-**start_date**: Date used for departure start filter.
-Start dates greater to or equal to this date will be returned.
-Date format must be yyyy-MM-dd

-**end_date**: Date used for departure start filter.
-Start dates less than or equal to this date will be returned.
-Date format must be yyyy-MM-dd

-**age_range**:  One of the age range id from the API .

-**group_size**:  Group size ID from the API.

-**brands**: An array of brand id's .
-Tours will be return from these brands.

-**price_min**: Min price of tours, use 0 as default.

-**price_max**: Max price for tours, use 999999 as default.

-**days_min**: Min number of days for a tour, use 0 as default.

-**days_max**: Max number of days for a tour, use 999999 as default.
+**tours**: csv of toruid's ie. 87955,87962

+Note:  Faster results are returned for fewer tourid's.
+Try and restrict calls to 30 or less tourid's.

 ## Results
 ```